Author - Advocate Kaviyanathan D. O.

 The Insolvency and Bankruptcy Code, 2016 provides a time-bound process to resolve insolvency among companies and individuals.
 Insolvency is a situation where an individual or company is unable to repay their outstanding debt.
 In November 2017, the Insolvency Law Committee was set up to review the Code, identify issues in its implementation, and suggest changes.
 The Committee submitted its report in March 2018.
 The Committee made several recommendations such as exempting micro, small and medium enterprises from certain provisions of the code, treating allotters under a real estate project as financial creditors, reducing voting thresholds of the committee of creditors, among others.
 Subsequently, the Insolvency and Bankruptcy Code (Amendment) Ordinance, 2018, was promulgated on June 6, 2018.

-For any Insolvency and Bankruptcy Law related matter, please Post Your Requirement anonymously and get free proposals OR find the Best Insolvency and Bankruptcy Law Lawyers and book a free appointment directly.
+For any Insolvency and Bankruptcy Law (IBC) related matter, please Post Your Requirement anonymously and get free proposals OR find the Best Insolvency and Bankruptcy Law (IBC) Lawyers and book a free appointment directly.